devbret/online-opsec/README.md

 Moving forward, threat models are covered first, followed by specific tools; ever reaching for that meta (yet granular) agency, an ideal state indeed.

 ## Threat Models
-A threat model is a structured and systematic means by which individuals can identify potential vulnerabilities, understand the implications of each and respond accordingly in order to mitigate damage.
+A threat model is a structured and systematic means by which individuals can identify potential vulnerabilities, understand the implications of each and respond accordingly in order to mitigate any potential damage.
 The intention behind threat modeling, as mentioned on [Wikipedia](https://en.wikipedia.org/wiki/Threat_model), is to offer an, "*...analysis of what controls or defenses need to be included, given the nature of the system, the probable attacker's profile, the most likely attack vectors, and the assets most desired by an attacker.*" In other words, designing a threat model is the conducting of an organized review of one's current situation and possible/foreseeable future dangers therein.

-The objective for deploying a threat model is to determine what can go wrong inside a given set of variables; enabling the modeler to gain tactical advantages that might have otherwise been missed from lack of perspective.
+The objective for deploying a threat model is to determine what can go wrong inside a given set of variables; providing the modeler tactical advantages that might have otherwise been missed from lack of perspective and preparation.

 Below you will find a growing number of threat modeling techniques that can be applied to anyone's situation Online.